 Welcome to the Pedal for Pongo information page!

-Pedal for Pongo is a self-organized charity bicycle tour to benefit Orangutan Outreach, a charity dedicated to orangutan conservation.
+Pedal for Pongo was a self-organized charity bicycle tour to benefit Orangutan Outreach, a charity dedicated to orangutan conservation.

 This is where you’ll find all information, pictures, updates, training info, and trip blog updates.